coralogix/telemetry-shippers/logs/fluentd/k8s-manifest/README.md

 | SG     | `ingress.coralogixsg.com`   |
 | IN     | `ingress.coralogix.in`      |

+## Deploy to different namespace

+If you wish to deploy the fluentd integration to a different namespace other than "monitoring" you'll need to change the fluentd-rbac.yaml file ClusterRoleBinding namespace accordingly.

 ## Disable Systemd Logs

 In order to disable the systemd logs, remove the `fluentd-systemd-conf` configmap: